By Gabrielle Kratsas

 More than two-thirds of all campus residence halls at Pitt have 24-hour fitness centers with both cardio and weight training equipment, according to Greatist.
 The recreation division of Pitt offers many fun opportunities for students to stay in shape, such as a guided bike tour around the city, ping pong and cornhole challenge leagues, 5k runs and over 15 10-week fitness classes.

 All of the nearly 24 different dining facilities focus on sustainability by donating the fryer oil to a local company, serving local food and using sustainable cleaning products.
 They also offer a “Speedy Recovery Meals” delivery service for sick students so that they can focus more on getting better, and their peers won’t have to worry about catching their cold.
-The Dining Services website links directly to helpful sites like My Fitness Pal and Mindful, which are also available as apps.
+The Dining Services section, found on their website, links directly to helpful sites like My Fitness Pal and Mindful, which are also available as apps.

 The University of Pittsburgh developed a program called Healthy U that provides nearly unlimited opportunities and resources to students to maintain more than physical and emotional health.
 The program also focuses on intellectual and social well-being as well as occupational, environmental and spiritual health.